Last Updated on May 20, 2025 by

 Up until the age of one year, youngsters are open to trying various flavors and textures.
 After the first year, however, youngsters go through a phase where they become suspicious of new meals and may even reject items they have already eaten.
 This might persist until the child turns three.
 The fact that this is a typical stage of a child’s development and that attempting to force feed a child can result in lifelong food refusal should be understood by parents.
 Do not forget to remove any uneaten food without making a comment.

-Self-feeding should be encouraged from an early age.
+Self-feeding should be encouraged from an early age for Food supplementation

-When eating, let the child make a mess.
+During eating time, allow the child to make a mess.
 A child should look forward to mealtimes.

 During mealtimes, pay attention positively.